smlhelp/book/src/concepts/cps.md

 > 2. It calls functions with continuations (including itself) as tail calls.
 >
 > 3. It can only call its continuations in tail calls.
+>
+> The key characteristic of CPS functions is that they are generally written
+> with the goal of _passing their results to their continuations_.
+These
+> continuations specify what computations should occur next.

 First, take a moment to assure yourself that the implementation of `factCPS` that we have so deeply studied _is_, in fact, in continuation passing style<a href="#footnote3">